flutter/website/src/docs/release/breaking-changes/container-color.md

 Previously, this code would result in a widget heirarchy that used a `BoxDecoration` to actually paint the background color.
-The `BoxDecoration` widget covers many cases other than just painting a background color, and is not as efficient as the new `ColoredBox` widget which only paints a background color.
+The `BoxDecoration` widget covers many cases other than just painting a background color, and is not as efficient as the new `ColoredBox` widget, which only paints a background color.

 Widget tests that wanted to assert based on the color of a container in the widget tree would previously have to find the `BoxDecoration` to actually get the color of the container.
-Now, they will be able to check the `color` property on the `Container` itself, unless a `BoxDecoration` was explicitly provided as the `decoration` property.
+Now, they are able to check the `color` property on the `Container` itself, unless a `BoxDecoration` was explicitly provided as the `decoration` property.
 It is still an error to supply both `color` and `decoration` to `Container`.